Skinz3/Snap/Readme.md

 # Welcome to Snap

-  Snap is a framework on top of SFML proving a lot of utility to make a 2D game.
+  Snap is a framework on top of SFML.NET (https://www.sfml-dev.org/download/sfml.net/) proving a lot of utility to make a 2D game.
+  Written in C# .NET Core 3.1, this library is multiplateform.
   > Work in progress

 # Grids